PSATS Youth Awards

 Purpose: To recognize youth groups that make valuable and lasting contributions to improve life in Pennsylvania’s townships of the second class.
 The awards program encourages greater youth involvement in township government.

 Eligible Entrants: All youth groups, such as 4-H clubs, Scout troops, school groups, and civic service club youth organizations from elementary school through grade 12, are eligible.
-The association of township officials in the entrant’s county must nominate the group for the award.
-The county association may initiate the nomination or the youth group may ask to be nominated.
+The association of township officials in the entrant’s county must sign off on the project before submission.
+The county association may initiate the nomination or the youth group may submit the project to the county association for consideration.

 The project must have a major impact on townships of the second class and should provide youth group members with the opportunity to increase their knowledge of township government as well as develop a sense of personal and group achievement.
 Projects also should enhance the group members’ communication skills, their understanding of the decision-making process, and citizenship responsibilities.